fastapi/fastapi/docs/tutorial/graphql.md

 ## Import and use `graphene`

-GraphQL is implemented with Graphene, you can check <a href="https://docs.graphene-python.org/en/latest/quickstart/" target="_blank">Graphene's docs</a> for more details.
+GraphQL is implemented with Graphene, you can check <a href="https://docs.graphene-python.org/en/latest/quickstart/" class="external-link" target="_blank">Graphene's docs</a> for more details.

 Import `graphene` and define your GraphQL data: